fervet/JSMExtr/README.md

 The sample script takes metrics from some files located at the `test/demo` folder.
 You can (and should) change that to any path containing HTML and/or JS files.
 Take a look at the script to learn how to do that.
 It should be straightforward.

+#### Tests

+The test scripts is a very good source on the specific behavior of each function.
+To run it, use:

+    npm test

+The test framework used is [Mocha](http://mochajs.org).